-The State University hospitals, which are all part of larger State University Academic Health Centers at Brooklyn, Stony Brook and Syracuse, serve large numbers of Medicaid and uninsured patients and, as a result, their dependency on the Medicaid DSH Program revenue stream and Medicaid reimbursement is critical to their continued viability.
-The overall stagnant economic climate increases the risk that the federal government will be under pressure to reduce their overall spending and these spending reductions could result in significant cuts in Medicare and Medicaid programs and rates, having a negative impact on the hospitals' overall revenue.
-The hospitals' financial and operational capabilities will also continue to be challenged by declines in state support and inflationary and contractual cost increases.
+The State University hospitals, which are all part of larger State University Academic Health Centers at Brooklyn, Stony Brook and Syracuse, serve large numbers of Medicaid and uninsured patients and, as a result, the Medicaid Disproportionate Share Hospital (DSH) Program revenue stream and Medicaid reimbursement is critical to their continued viability.
+With the pressure to reduce the Federal budget deficit, it is likely that both the federal and state governments will be under pressure to reduce their overall spending in future years.
+These spending reductions could result in significant cuts to Medicare and Medicaid rates, having a negative impact on each of the hospitals' overall revenue.
+The hospitals' financial and operational capabilities will also continue to be challenged by potential declines in direct State appropriation support and inflationary and contractual cost increases.